Denver Music Advancement Fund

 - Economic Vitality – Fuel creatives as an essential component of Denver’s thriving economy

 - Collective Leadership – Lead cultural development through shared commitment, resources and cross-sector partnerships

 2018: Arts & Venues, Illegal Pete’s, LivWell Enlightened Health

 2020: Arts & Venues, Illegal Pete’s, Take Note Colorado

 Amy Martinson, Music Instructional Curriculum Specialist, Denver Public Schools

-Andrea Viarrial-Murphy, Director of Visibility and Operations, Youth on Record
+Andrea Viarrial-Murphy, Director of Giving & Growing, Youth on Record

 Elysha Zaide, musician, ill-esha; music producer; community educator